I have always looked for hacks on how to become more productive, and one of the greatest tools I have come across is mind mapping.

 This is something that I must get across to the audience.

-Everything else on the paper supports ideas or concepts, or illustrations.
+Everything else on the paper supports ideas, concepts, or illustrations.

 As the presentation continues, I can pick and choose from those other items to back up the point in the center of the page.